Aliases for LOXL3 Gene

 This gene encodes a lysyl oxidase, which likely functions as an amine oxidase and plays a role in the formation of crosslinks in collagens and elastin.
 Deletion of the related gene in mouse causes neonatal mortality with cleft palate, spine deformity, and defects in collagen organization.
 A mutation in this gene was found in a family with Stickler syndrome. [provided by RefSeq, Sep 2016]

 GeneCards Summary for LOXL3 Gene

-LOXL3 (Lysyl Oxidase-Like 3) is a Protein Coding gene.
-Diseases associated with LOXL3 include autosomal recessive stickler syndrome and stickler syndrome.
-Among its related pathways are Degradation of the extracellular matrix and Elastic fibre formation.
+LOXL3 (Lysyl Oxidase Like 3) is a Protein Coding gene.
+Diseases associated with LOXL3 include Stickler Syndrome and Irregular Astigmatism.
+Among its related pathways are Elastic fibre formation and Collagen chain trimerization.
 GO annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
-An important paralog of this gene is LOXL1.
+An important paralog of this gene is LOXL2.

 UniProtKB/Swiss-Prot for LOXL3 Gene